Contribute $30 and receive Erowid Extracts...

 Alpha- and beta-thujone, the psychoactive agents in wormwood, are convulsants.
 High doses of wormwood can cause seizures, renal failure, and death.
 While informal estimates of the ratio of effective dose to lethal dose appear to be relatively high (around 1 to 1-200), it is difficult to control dose levels, particularly when dealing with extracts and oils that may vary dramatically in thujone content.

-Neither wormwood nor thujone are believed to be addictive.
+Neither wormwood nor thujone are physically addicting nor likely to cause psychological dependence.
 Withdrawal effects following discontinuation have not been reported.

 Speculation regarding the neurotoxicity of wormwood has been common since the early nineteenth century, culminating in fears that it was responsible for so-called absinthism, a putative neurotoxic syndrome associated with absinthe consumption and responsible for its widespread ban.
 Strong evidence now exists that most of those particular fears were baseless, but the health impact of heavy or long-term wormwood use is unknown.